How to watch a Delta IV Heavy rocket launch a spy satellite to space

-One of the biggest rockets in business today is set to blast off from Cape Canaveral in Florida on a national security mission for the US National Reconnaissance Office, or NRO.
+One of the biggest rockets in business today is getting ready to blast off from Cape Canaveral in Florida on a national security mission for the US National Reconnaissance Office, or NRO.

 A United Launch Alliance (ULA) Delta IV Heavy rocket will carry a classified spy satellite to orbit Wednesday night and early Thursday morning.
 Delta IV Heavy has performed other NRO missions and also sent the Parker Solar Probe on its way to survey our sun.